FooJenHan/Orbital/README.md

 To improve load times for searching, we refactored the searching process.
 The combined search queries are sent to the back-end whenever there are changes detected in any of the search boxes.
 All the querying of data and filtering is done in the back-end before the data is sent back to the front-end, and the table entries are updated.

 However, we realised that some queries will still result in large amounts of data being sent over to the front-end, which can still cause long loading times.
 We thus improved this by adding pagination to the main page’s table, so that not all the table entries need to be rendered at once.
 This also helped improve the UX, as the user will only have to click on the pagination arrows or page numbers to maneuver between different sections of the data, instead of scrolling through a large amount of entries

+#### 3) Page reloading for addition & deletion

+For the graduation planner’s webpage, any addition or deletion of modules would result in a page reload so that the page with the newly updated information will be re-rendered.
+However, when viewing the planner and it’s modules in the By Module Prefix tab, adding or deleting modules will result in a page reload, and thus switch to the default tab By Semester.
+This is not ideal for the user’s experience as the user is unable to easily make multiple changes to the planner while still viewing modules by any non-default tab, such as deleting multiple modules in a semester.

+To replace the page reloading on changes, we used *JavaScript* and *JQuery* to implement our own functions to handle the updating of the page information when adding or deleting modules.
+Separate functions were defined for addition and deletion for each of the tabs used to view the modules by adding or removing the relevant html elements in the webpage, considering edge cases such as removing the last element from a semester.

 ## Testing